-One of the main reasons that visitors come to Manta is for the spectacular water sports, and like much of Ecuador's east coast surfing is a particularly popular pastime.
+One of the main reasons that visitors come to Manta is for the spectacular water sports.
 Manta has been the host of several surfing and bodyboarding events, with the beach at San Mateo noted for having the longest waves for surfing in the country.

 Other activities that take place in the sea include kite-surfing and fishing, with several companies offering fishing charters to try and catch some of the big fish that can be found in the seas near Manta.

 Along with the water sports and spectacular beaches, Manta has several cultural attractions for visitors to enjoy, with an International Film Festival in January and an International Theater Festival in September among the regular events on the calendar.
 One of the popular side trips for visitors to Manta is to the nearby town of Montecristi, which is said to be the birthplace of the Panama hat, which is exported around the world.

 While the name of Manta's airport is the Eloy Alfaro International Airport, the flights into the city are purely domestic, with air links to both Quito and Guayaquil available.
 For those who are coming into Manta via an international flight into either Quito or Guayaquil, a cheaper option than a connecting flight to Manta is to take the bus, which is around seven hours from Quito or around five hours from Guayaquil.